Rain (2008 film)

 Rain is a 2008 Bahamian drama film directed by Maria Govan.
 This was among the first feature productions to be shot entirely by citizens of the Bahamas.
-Rain marks the final film of actor Calvin Lockhart.
+Rain is among the final films of actor Calvin Lockhart.

 Plot

 A young Bahamian girl, Rain, boards a local mail boat from Ragged Island and sets sail for Nassau.
 The death of her grandmother has forced her to get out and explore the world on her own.
 When she arrives in Nassau, the sights of the big city overwhelm her, and soon she finds her idealistic illusions shattered when she finds how destructive her mother's lifestyle has truly become.
 Stranded in an unfamiliar environment that fills her with dread and confronted by a mother she has never known, Rain searches desperately to find her own place in the world.